nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Date of interview can be left blank, since it is possible that an interview is not scheduled yet.
-Link index is optional too.
+The link index refers to the index number shown in the internship list and is optional.
 </div>

 Examples:
 * `addi n/TikTok r/Data Engineer s/rejected l/1`
-* `addi n/Grab r/Full Stack Developer s/awaiting interview d/2020-12-20`
+* `addi c/Grab r/Full Stack Developer s/PENDING d/2020-12-20 12:00`

 ### Listing all persons : `listp`